Complete the form below and we will email you a brochure with detailed pricing.

 College SA has put together a range of courses that address the need for affordable skills development.
-These courses, made up from a range of providers as well as some of our own proprietary material, have been developed specifically for distance learners to help them gain skills.
+These courses, made up from a range of provided material as well as some of our own proprietary material, have been developed specifically for distance learners to help them gain skills.
 Although these courses are non-accredited, they are extremely valuable for many students since the information is relevant, up to date and will help you improve your job performance in your chosen field.
-These courses are typically more affordable than accredited courses, do not require formal exams to pass and are often structured in such a way that you can level up your skills as you go along.
-They are perfect for self-development and demonstrate to employers/potential employers your willingness to learn and improve yourself thereby increasing your ability to find a job or get a better job.
+These courses are typically more affordable than accredited courses, do not require formal exams to pass, and are often structured in such a way that you can level up your skills as you go along.
+They are perfect for self-development and will allow you to demonstrate to employers/potential employers your willingness to learn and improve yourself, thereby increasing your ability to find a job or get a better job.

 - Completion of the Grade 8 senior phase is preferable

-- The ability to read and write English
+- The ability to read and write in English

 What subjects make up this course:

 Subjects are the particular fields of study that are covered in a course.
 The subjects below make up this course and will need to be completed in order for you to complete this course.